What are the important Queries in SQL?

 You

-to retrieve data that matches a certain pattern.
+can use LIKE to retrieve data that matches a certain pattern.
 In

-this example, we want to retrieve records from columns id
+this example, we want to retrieve records from columns id and name that store a string containing the character

-(e.g., records with names like bharath,
+"e" in the column name (e.g., records with names like bharath,

 vijay, etc.)